What is an Indication?

 I tend to view passive indications as those where the dog makes minimal or no contact with the scent source.
 For example, your dog might sit or lie down beside the scent source or place his nose on it or simply stare at it.
 In contrast, the pro-active indication involves far more direct engagement with the scent source and may include behaviours such as scratching, grabbing, biting and retrieving (Hurt et al, 2009).

 Barking is another very commonly used indication.
-As this behaviour doesn’t involve any direct contact with the scent source, it would seem to be just another form of passive indication, however, as Hurt et al (2009) point out, as a fundamentally frustrative behaviour that “can accelerate into other frustration behaviors” it is probably better described as another form of pro-active indication.
+As this behaviour doesn’t involve any direct contact with the scent source, it would seem to be just another type of passive indication, however, as Hurt et al (2009) point out, as a fundamentally frustrative behaviour that “can accelerate into other frustration behaviors” it is probably better described as a pro-active indication.
 In explaining their position, Hurt et al (2009) cited the case of search dogs on the Island of Guam who were trained to detect brown tree snakes and indicate their location by barking.
 Unfortunately, before very long, this behaviour transformed into pawing and biting and, for the safety of the dogs and the welfare of the snakes, the dogs had to be re-trained.

 Does my Scent Detecting dog need an indication?

 My short answer to this question is YES and here’s why …

 Successful Scent Detecting requires your dog to search for, and locate, his target scent source.
 Without an indication (either passive or pro-active), you’ll have no means of knowing – for sure – that he’s found it.
 As Scent Detecting is primarily all about finding, it makes little sense to overlook training the one unambiguous way that your dog has to tell you that he has done just that … his indication.